DeniCastro/CompSciAEA/Extra02.PythonBasics.md

 Variables can store data of different types, and different types can do different things.

-Python has the following data types built-in by default, in these categories
+Python has the following data types built-in by default, in these categories:

 <div align="center">
   <img src="https://github.com/DeniCastro/CompSciAEA/blob/ProgramDevelopmentCycle/Picture2.jpg" alt="Data types" width="500">